sa6mwa/obaf/README.md

 opportunities rather than treated as errors.
 The goal is not for all team members to have identical views but to explore the richness of different perspectives.

+It is considered rude to interrupt team members while they are speaking.
+The facilitator should ensure that each team member has the opportunity to speak without interruption and can finish sharing their thoughts before others respond.

 Importantly, the "what did we learn" section, including any optional recording in a knowledge base, must never include the names of